ozguncagri/nwMAME/README.md

 #Does nwMAME compatible with dedicated MAME-PCs?

 Technically speaking, it can run anywhere where **NW.JS** runs but; user interface is designed and aimed for keyboard-mouse use only and that's why it's not suitable for dedicated MAME-PCs.
 No one wants to use keyboard-mouse between their game sessions.
-That's why I'm planning any other project for dedicated MAME-PCs especially use it with mame joysticks. (or; I can merge these two project into one project.
+That's why I'm planning any other project for dedicated MAME-PCs especially use it with MAME joysticks. (or; I can merge these two project into one project.
 Hmmm)

 #Final Notes :